-Advanced Diploma in Counselling Practice (450 g.l.h.)
-(NCPS Accredited) Course Information
+Advanced Diploma in Counselling Practice (450 g.l.h.
+Level 5 equivalent) (NCPS Accredited) Course Information

-The CPT Advanced Diploma in Counselling Practice (450 g.l.h.)
-(NCPS Accredited) is designed to equip counsellors with a comprehensive ability in both counselling skills and theory.
+The CPT Advanced Diploma in Counselling Practice (450 g.l.h.
+Level 5 equivalent) (NCPS Accredited) is designed to equip counsellors with a comprehensive ability in both counselling skills and theory.
 The ethical dimension of counselling and psychotherapy underpins all teaching together with a philosophy of equal opportunities.

 This course is for people who already use counselling skills in the course of their work, and who wish to acquire more advanced skills to enter the profession as a qualified counsellor/psychotherapist and further develop their career potential in this field.
 The Advanced Diploma in Counselling Practice is the entry level qualification for practitioners applying or professional accreditation in psychotherapy allowing those with this qualification to practice within in a variety of clinical settings.
 This course is accredited by The National Counselling and Psychotherapy Society and, at the discretion of the society, is a route onto a national register of counsellors which is accredited by The Professional Standards Authority